sp2ong/HBMonv2/README.md

     In directory sysinfo/ you can find info on how to setup display SYSTEM Info data in Monitor.
-    You can install ezSM to monitor your server: https://www.ezservermonitor.com/
+    You can use and install ezSM to monitor your server: https://www.ezservermonitor.com instead of using rrdtools and scripts.

     I recommend that you do not use the BRIDGE_INC = True option to display bridge information (if you have multiple bridges displaying this information will increase the CPU load, try to use BRIDGES_INC = False in config.py)